 The mainstem of the San Miguel is formed by Bridalveil and Ingram falls.
+The Bridalveil hydropower plant continues to generate electricity at Bridalveil falls.
 The Idarado mine site, at the head of the valley, is currently in the post-construction monitoring phase of a Superfund cleanup project, administered by the State of Colorado, and designed to reduce impacts created by high country mining and tailings located along the main stem.
 The long-term goal is to improve and maintain the water quality to the point that zinc levels have been reduced to the point that brown trout can survive.
+The Town of Telluride continues work towards adding surface water from Blue Lake in Bridalveil basin to the town's water supply.
+Construction of a water processing plant at Pandora went to bid in 2010 and will be constructed in 2011.
 Bear Creek was purchased many years ago by the San Miguel Conservation Foundation, and is managed by the Town of Telluride, to protect resource values.
-Additional open space was acquired by the county in the area of the town park and Bridalveil falls.
-Winter ice climbing access was restored for the falls.
+During summer 2010, the town of Telluride annexed the Bear Creek preserve.
 Extensive development in and around the town of Telluride continues to impact the main stem through town.
-In recent years, the Town of Telluride received Natural Resource Damages funding, matching with other grant funds, to do two river restoration projects within the town limits.
+In recent years, the Town of Telluride received Natural Resource

+Damages funding, matching with other grant funds, to do two river restoration projects within the town limits.
 These projects worked to restore a more natural channel, and regenerate more native vegetation.
 Extensive storm water management work within the Town helps reduce impacts to water quality from storm water runoff.
 The Town of Telluride continues to work to mitigate potential flood impacts of Cornet Creek.
 Water diversions for snowmaking and golf course watering deplete watershed stream flows on an annual basis.
 Tailings and channel diversions remain on the valley floor.
-During 2009, the Town of Telluride completed a management plan for the Valley Floor.
+During 2010, the Town of Telluride continued to work to implement a management plan for the Valley Floor.
+SMCF, the Town of Telluride, and Ecological Resource Consultants are working to finalize a Valley Floor Trails/Conceptual River Restoration Plan.
 Remediation work in the Prospect Creek area of the valley floor has been completed by Telluride Ski and Golf.
 Tailings near Lawson Hill were constructed into a ball field.
-Remediation work for tailings on the valley floor should take place in the near future, with oversight by the state.
+Remediation work for tailings on the valley floor near Boomerang is being negotiated by Idarado and the USFS.
+An access agreement for reclamation of the Society Turn tailings on the valley floor is being negotiated between Town of Telluride, Idarado, and State of Colorado.
 Keystone Gorge remains relatively pristine, providing an important wildlife migration corridor and riparian vegetation.
 A parcel containing the riparian corridor of the Keystone Gorge was acquired by the Nature Conservancy, which will protect riparian values long-term!
-This parcel will be transferred to county ownership.
-Trail improvements and installation of two new bridges provide for public access, thanks to the hard work of many volunteers, Peter Mueller of TNC, and many donations.
+This parcel was transferred to county ownership, after trail improvements and installation of two new bridges provided for public access.

-MAINSTEM BLOW CONFLUENCE WITH SOUTH FORK
+MAINSTEM BELOW CONFLUENCE WITH SOUTH FORK